-So… the first bit of Tech Support Wisdom was inspired by the few dozen people who’ve asked why they haven’t been contacted yet about a production after they posted a script on the New Play Exchange.
+The first bit of Tech Support Wisdom was inspired by the few dozen people who’ve asked why they haven’t been contacted yet about a production after they posted a script on the New Play Exchange.
 I sometimes wonder if these are people who are either super-hopeful or super-impatient, but what I mostly think is that too many playwrights really need to re-set their expectations in a significant way.
-Because let me run some numbers by you… and you’d better brace yourself, because they aren’t pretty.
+Because let me run some numbers by you — and you’d better brace yourself, because they aren’t pretty.
 Are you ready?

 Again, ninety percent of all new plays ever written never get produced, but for some reason, we all assume that we’re the ten percent every time.
 That every play we ever write will end up on a professional stage, because isn’t that how it works?
 Well, no, that isn’t actually how it works at all.
-Because first of all—and I hate to say this, but it’s just unavoidably true—lots and lots of the plays we all write just really aren’t half as good as we think they are.
-But even if they all were—even if every single one was a work of sheer genius—there are still more plays that are deserving of productions than available production slots.
+Because first of all, lots and lots of the plays we all write just really aren’t half as good as we think they are.
+But even if every single one was a work of sheer genius, there are still more plays that are deserving of productions than available production slots.
 Period.
 And we just don’t get that.
 Because we playwrights generally have a terrible understanding of what success looks like in our field.
 Which is frequent and unavoidable failure.